Internship In Health Service Psychology

 - Complete all required evaluations of supervisors and the training program.

 - Attend and participate in the Texas Intern Conference.

-- Participate fully n preparation and training in new practicum students in conjunction with the Coordinator of Practicum Training.
+- Participate fully in preparation and training in new practicum students in conjunction with the Coordinator of Practicum Training.

 A. Individual Counseling/Therapy

 Interns see an average of 14 individuals/couples per week.
-Most of these students will be seen on a short-term basis, but staff do have the option of seeing clients over a longer period of time if they are able to function adequately while being seen on a biweekly basis.
+Most of these students will be seen on a short-term and bi-weekly basis.
 Because relationship counseling tends to require more time/sessions than individual counseling, the CC limits the number of couples it works with; couples are often referred to a marriage and family practicum clinic on campus.